relativitydev/relativity-trace-documentation/docs/administrator_guide/collection/shipper.md

 ---

 ## SFTP
+Basic information on our SFTP data transfer approach can be found in our [RelativityOne Documentation](https://help.relativity.com/RelativityOne/Content/Data_migration/S-FTP.htm).
+Not all Data Sources support SFTP data transfer.
 Please contact [support@relativity.com](mailto:support@relativity.com) for more information on our SFTP data transfer options.

 ## Trace Shipper
 The Trace Shipper Service is a Windows service released by Trace that delivers data from the client network to a remote Relativity Trace workspace.
 The service monitors configured source folders on the local network and ships files that appear in the source folders to predetermined file share locations within a Relativity workspace that are associated with Trace Data Sources.
 The files are deleted from the source folder once they have been transmitted to Relativity successfully.